wnzhang/rtbarbitrage/README.md

 16	2.00000	sam2	45.56	7	80000	4758	410481	86471	0.2	6.5	0.0000
 16	2.00000	sam2c	28.05	6	80000	3937	410481	85128	0.2	6.5	2.6962
 ```
 Note these results are based on the very small data sample (the first 300,000 lines for campaign portfolio [1458, 2259, 2261] in iPinYou).
+Here alpha is the risk-averse parameter in campaign portfolio optimisation.
+We can observe that different alphas result in different arbitrage performance.
+More detailed information of the campaign portfolio selection can be accessed in `data/multiple.campaign.arbitrage.demo.portfolio.txt`.

 The code in the current version support the experiment in Sections 4.2 (single campaign) and 4.3 (multiple campaign).
 The dynamic multiple campaign arbitrage task can be based on re-running the multiple campaign code.